 When it comes to emergency drain service, there are a lot of issues that require the immediate attention of a professional emergency plumber.
-In this post, we are going to look at some of these drain problems and why they happen.
+However, if you have a problem that isn’t causing immediate problems you can get some sleep and call for regular drain repair service the next day.
+In this post, we are going to look at some common drain problems and why they happen.

 Common Drain Emergencies